ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 > [!IMPORTANT]
 > Potentially, everyone included in an information barriers policy can be blocked from communicating with others in Microsoft Teams.
 When people affected by information barriers policies are part of the same team or group chat, they will be removed from those chat sessions.
 However, information barriers will not apply to email communications or to file sharing through SharePoint Online or OneDrive.

-## Walkthrough: Contoso and information barriers

-Contoso, a large financial service institution, has a number of groups.
-These include an investment banking group and a wealth management group.
-Contoso wants to implement information barriers to limit communications between the investment banking personnel and the wealth management group in order to maintain compliance with industry regulations and ethical financial practices.

-Contoso's global administrator begins by [enabling scoped directory search](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search) in Microsoft Teams, and waits 24 hours for that change to go into effect.

-Next,

-(more details to follow)

 ## Using information barriers in your organization

-Currently, information barriers policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
+Currently, information barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
 This is typically done by a compliance administrator or a global administrator, and requires familiarity with PowerShell cmdlets (and parameters).

-### Prepare your environment for information barriers
+## Prepare your environment for information barriers

 Before define your first information barriers policy, you must **[enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
 Wait at least 24 hours after enabling scoped directory search before you set up or define policies for information barriers.

 Next, make sure to complete the admin consent flow.
 To do that, follow these steps:

-1. As a global administrator or compliance administrator, create a remote PowerShell session to Exchange Online.
-(To get help with this, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps).)
+1. As a global administrator or compliance administrator, create a remote PowerShell session to Office 365.
+Because some cmdlets will be run in Exchange Online and others in the Office 365 Security & Compliance Center, we recommend that you [connect to all Office 365 services in a single Windows PowerShell window](https://docs.microsoft.com/Office365/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window).

 2. Run the following PowerShell script:<br>

     ```
     Login-AzureRmAccount

     $appId="__TODO__"

     New-AzureRmADServicePrincipal -ApplicationId $appId